Activity note: Hotel check-in from 4:00 p.m.

-Dinner: Enjoy a welcome dinner and get to know your fellow scholars.
+Dinner: Enjoy a plated and served welcome dinner at a local restaurant and get to know your fellow scholars.

 Evening: We’ll be joined by a noted local historian and author for an introductory presentation on Cape Cod.
 Even though it’s a peninsula and not a real island, The Cape, as everyone calls it, feels that way.
 Countless numbers of city folk have experienced the phenomenon of cares falling away after crossing one of the two bridges that span the Cape Cod Canal.
 The Cape is Barnstable County and vice-versa.
 Its 15 towns are spread over three areas that are distinctive to locals if not visitors: Upper Cape, Mid-Cape, Lower and Outer Cape.
 The year-round population of somewhere over 200,000 swells to more than half a million during the season between Memorial Day and Labor Day.